gcanales75/stp-bigdata-data-warehouse-lab/content/work1/task-1.md

 weight = 1
 +++

-1. To do this lab activities, you will need to access a Windows server where SQL Workbench/J is pre-installed, to grant access to the Windows server yuo'll need some parameters which are found in CloudFormation, please navigate to the CloudFormation Service (Service *search box* -> CloudFormation)
+1. To do this lab activities, you will need to access a Windows server where SQL Workbench/J is pre-installed, to grant access to the Windows server you will need some parameters which are found in CloudFormation, please navigate to the CloudFormation Service (Service *search box* -> CloudFormation)

 1. Click on the CloudFormation stack listed